avontd2868/rapid-io-ios/README.md

 ### Manually

-If you prefer not to use either of the dependency managers, you can either clone whole project or download the latest [iOS framework](Framework/iOS/Rapid.framework.zip) or [macOS framework](Framework/Mac/Rapid.framework.zip) and integrate Rapid SDK into your project manually.
+If you prefer not to use either of the dependency managers, you can either clone whole project or download the latest [iOS framework](Framework/iOS/Rapid.framework.zip) or [macOS framework](Framework/Mac/Rapid.framework.zip) and integrate Rapid.io SDK into your project manually.

 ## Docs